samerop/Aero/README.md

 - Click the gear icon in the top-right corner to open settings
 - Toggle Aero: Toggle the visibility of Aero (configurable, `LeftControl` is default)
 - Destroy Aero: Destroy the Aero UI
-### Minimize & Maximize
-- Click the button next to settings to minimize and maximize Aero